novix-sa/Pyplan/docs/Quick Start.md

 Now double click the new interface to start designing it:
 ![](http://img.pyplan.org/Quick_start_interface_design.png)

 You can start splitting the screen horizontally or vertically for later indicating which node you want in each canvas.
-You can further divide any time.
+You can further divide the canvas any time.
 There are several type of components that can be included in an interface: Tables, graphs, diagram, Text, Filters, Pivot Tables, and Maps.
 ![](http://img.pyplan.org/Quick_start_interface_elements.png)